sarah-antillia/Tiled-ImageMask-Dataset-Skin-Cancer/README.md

 <h3>
-3.2 Create Tiledly Splitted and Resized Dataset
+3.2 Create Tiledly Split and Resized Dataset
 </h3>

 Please run the following command for Python script <a href="./TiledImageMaskDatasetGenerator.py">TiledImageMaskDatasetGenerator.py</a>.